 A very common question that comes to mind when you are cycling especially at a senior age is how far should you go.
 How many km is it safe to ride?
 While there is no rule or definitive answer because, in the end, it depends on your current fitness level.
 How active are you?
 Is it the first physical activity that you are going to take up in a long time?
 Or are you physically active?
 If yes, then I would say it is safe to go the extra mile.

-Even if you are able to ride just a block, never think that you are riding too short or you are not pedaling hard enough.
+Even if you can ride just a block, never think that you are riding too short or you are not pedaling hard enough.
 Gradually increase the zone in which you can comfortably ride.
 You can daily add a little distance to your area covered and build up stamina.
 This will pump up your fitness and with a little bit of time, you will be riding further than you ever imagined.

 So remember, the key here is to listen to your body and take it slow.